DaniCarmo/BootstrapSample/README.md

 6. To enable users to interact with GoKerry, the site includes a newsletter banner on each page to encourage the user to sign up to hear more about events in Kerry, as well as a contact form on the dining page, where users can request more information and recommendations.

+# Interactive Features

+GoKerry contains a number of interactive features, including:

+- Image carrousel

+- YouTube video

+- Accordian with dining info

+- Hover effects on links and buttons

+- Newsletter sign up banner - with modal to confirm successful sign up

+- Contact form

+- A shop page where users can add and remove items from their cart as well as checkout

 # Wireframes

 Link to view [wireframes](https://github.com/DaniCarmo/Go-Kerry/tree/main/wireframes)

 # Navigation

 Link to view [site navigation](https://github.com/DaniCarmo/Go-Kerry/tree/main/wireframes)

 # Performance

 Link to view [lighthouse performance reports](https://github.com/DaniCarmo/Go-Kerry/tree/main/performance-lighthouse)

 # Technology Used